jhkolb/raptor/README.md

 }
 ```

-Inside the container block, any occurrence of the loop variable is replaced with
+Inside the container block, any occurrence of the loop variable (escaped with a
-each of the values inside the value list, producing one distinct container for
+`$` and enclosing braces) is replaced with each of the values inside the value
-each value.
-For example, to easily deploy two instances of `demosvc` on
+list producing one distinct container for each value.
+For example, to easily
-Spawnpoints `alpha` and `beta`:
+deploy two instances of `demosvc` on Spawnpoints `alpha` and `beta`:
 ```
 for dest in [alpha, beta] {
   container jhkolb/spawnpoint:amd64 as demosvc with {